Protect Rio Vista #1 objection:

 We know that prior to the patrol we rarely saw police in our neighborhood.
 The reality is that even though there were officers assigned to our area they spent most of their time responding to calls in neighboring areas and rarely made it east of US1.

 With the Rio Vista Security Patrol, we are able to piggyback on the City’s existing administrative costs and spend almost 100% of the fund directly on patrol hours in Rio Vista.
-Protect Rio Vista costs our participants $1 per day.
 I can’t think of a better value for the peace of mind we receive.

-We have fewer than 300 member households as of this writing.
+We have just over 400 member households as of this writing.
 There are 950 households in Rio Vista.

 We urge all of you to encourage your friends and neighbors, living in Rio Vista, to join the Protect Rio Vista initiative.

 The complete monthly logs can be viewed by clicking the button below.
 The patrol has also done more to calm the traffic in our streets than any speed bump will ever do.
 Making our neighborhood a safer place for our children to play.